-OFX is a money transfer service designed to make life easier for small and medium businesses as well as individuals.
+OFX is a money transfer service designed to make life easier for small and medium businesses and individuals.

-From paying your overseas staff or international suppliers, receiving payments from customers in various currencies and managing foreign exchange risk, or simply sending funds to family and friends back home, OFX has you covered.
+From paying your overseas staff or international suppliers, receiving payments from customers in various currencies, managing foreign exchange risk, or simply sending funds to family and friends back home, OFX has you covered.

 How OFX started

-The company is based in Australia, and was established in 1998 by Matthew Gilmour, at the time the head of foreign exchange at Bankers Trust.
+The company is based in Australia and was established in 1998 by Matthew Gilmour, then head of foreign exchange at Bankers Trust.
 In 2007 the Macquarie group took a controlling interest, with other investors coming on board in 2010.
-OFX's parent company is listed on the Australian stock exchange.
+OFX’s parent company is listed on the Australian stock exchange.

 The company’s main headquarters are currently in Sydney.

 How to make a personal money transfer using OFX

 To make a personal transfer using OFX, you’ll first need to create a free account at the company’s website, providing your name and contact details, date of birth, nationality, ID document details, and occupation.
 Before making your first transfer, you will also need to verify your identity via a phone call with customer service staff.

 Whenever you need to make a transfer, log in to your account, select ‘Create a new recipient’ (in which case you’ll need to supply the recipient’s bank account details) or ‘Transfer now’ (to send funds to a recipient you’ve transferred to previously).

 Next, choose the sending and receiving currencies and either the amount you need to send or the amount you need to be received.
 Next, you’ll be shown an exchange rate and the total cost in Australian dollars.
 Once you’ve confirmed that you’re happy with all the details, you’ll be sent an email telling you how to transfer the required amount to OFX so that they can complete your transfer, usually in 2-4 business days.